Incoming Student Aid Process

 Public Service Scholarship

 Additionally, the Law School generously supports students who choose to spend one or more of their summers working in public interest.
 Summer work-study and stipends are awarded to approximately 170 students each year to fund 10- week, full-time positions in government, public interest, or non-profit sector jobs.

 Financial assistance is also available to BC Law graduates who choose to pursue careers in public interest, primarily through the Francis X. Bellotti Loan Repayment and Forgiveness Program.

 - Application Priority Deadline: March 15, 2017

-Applicants to BC Law who wish to be considered for need-based aid should submit the Free Application for Federal Student Aid (FAFSA) application.
-For priority consideration, these forms should be submitted online by March 15, 2015 even if you haven't received an admission decision yet.
+Applicants to BC Law who wish to be considered for federal aid should submit the Free Application for Federal Student Aid (FAFSA) application.
+For priority consideration, these forms should be submitted online by March 15, 2017 even if you haven't received an admission decision yet.

 - 2017-2018 Free Application for Federal Student Aid (FAFSA)

 Upon your acceptance to the law school, an initial review of your processed FAFSA will take place and the Financial Aid Office will calculate an award.
 Award letters are accessed via Boston College's intranet system known as the Agora Portal.
 You will be emailed credentials for accessing Agora shortly after admission.